xpodev/python-explicit-implementation/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Changelog

+### 0.1.1
+- **Bug Fix**: Fixed access to concrete (non-abstract) methods when using `as_interface()`
+- Concrete methods in interfaces can now be properly accessed both directly and through interface casting
+- Added comprehensive test coverage for concrete method access patterns
+- Improved documentation with concrete method usage examples

 ### 0.1.0
 - Initial release